 For Certified Wellness Coach I:

-When you finish this program, you'll get an associate’s degree and be a Certified Wellness Coach I.
+When you finish this program, you’ll get an Associate Degree and become a Certified Wellness Coach I.

 For Certified Wellness Coach II:

-• Builds on the Certified Wellness Coach I curriculum and prepares graduates with additional expertise to support individuals and small groups, including goal setting, life skills, and coping skills.
+- Builds on the Certified Wellness Coach I curriculum and prepares graduates with more advanced behavioral health knowledge and skills.

-After completing this program, you'll get a bachelor’s degree and be a Certified Wellness Coach II.
+After completing this program, you’ll get a Bachelor’s Degree and become a Certified Wellness Coach II.

 Both paths make sure Certified Wellness Coaches are ready to help a wide range of people and communities.
 They can provide basic support and more specialized help too.